yashwanthsinghm/NXP_LPC2129/README.md

 #### LCD

-Note : To understand the code attached schematic and datasheet shall be referred.
+Note : To understand the code, attached schematic and datasheet shall be referred.

 ## License & copyright
  Yashwanth singh M ,Engineer